Edit on GitHub Ask developers in the Community

 Reset (0x00)

 Directed to all devices.
 Instructs all devices to reset and behave as if they have just powered up.
-IOXs should throw out any setup information they might have received, de-assert hardware control lines, and open their relays.
+IOXs should discard any setup information they might have received, de-assert hardware control lines, and open their relays.

 Poll (0x01)